i Legal system in the BVI

 In addition, there are 'safe harbour' defences of good faith, lack of notice of intention to defraud or good consideration to most of the clawback and equitable claims outlined above.
 Third-party claims may also be defended on the grounds of change of position by the party receiving the misappropriated assets.

 There is no statutory bar on civil proceedings progressing in parallel with, or in advance of, criminal proceedings concerning the same subject matter, but rather discretion to stay (i.e., suspend) the civil proceedings.
-The CPRs restrict the use of documents disclosed in civil proceedings being used by the parties outside those civil proceedings.
-However, the BVI would follow the line of cases commencing (at least in modern times) with Jefferson Ltd v.
-Bhetcha 1 WLR 898 at 904 and culminating in the English Court of Appeal decision in Attorney General of Zambia v.
-Meer Care & Desai EWCA Civ 390 and in which the defendants facing concurrent civil and criminal proceedings (the civil proceedings taking place in England) were given the protection of the civil proceedings being ring-fenced, such that nothing in those civil proceedings could be used against the defendants in the criminal context.
-See also Swallow v.
-Commissioners for Revenue and Customs UKFTT 481 (TC), John Walters QC.
+The CPR restrict the use of documents disclosed in civil proceedings being used by the parties outside those civil proceedings.
+However, it is likely that the BVI courts would follow the position in England33 where defendants facing concurrent civil and criminal proceedings (the civil proceedings taking place in England) are given the protection of the civil proceedings being ring-fenced, such that nothing in those civil proceedings can be used against the defendants in the criminal context.

 iii Limitation periods

 Cause-of-action limitation periods are governed by statute and broadly follow the English framework.
 The limitation periods for most of these claims is six years from the date on which the cause of action accrued or, in respect of claims made in insolvency, six years from the date of the appointment of liquidators.
 Thus, the statute of limitation will differ depending on the cause of action, as set out in the Limitation Act (Chapter 43).
-For example, the relevant limitation period for claims based in tort or contract is six years; the same limitation period applies for the enforcement of a debt or an award.
+For example, the relevant limitation period for claims based in tort or contract is six years.
+A 12 year limitation period applies for the enforcement of a judgment debt or an award.

-Applicable limitation with respect to claims against trustees differs by reference to the way in which the claim is characterised and whether the trust on which the claimant relies pre-exists the conduct relied on, so as to found the cause of action.
-When a breach of fiduciary duty in the absence of deliberate concealment is based on the same facts as a claim for either a claim in contract or in tort, then the same six-year period will apply.
-However, when the fiduciary has deliberately concealed facts relevant to the cause of action, then the limitation will not apply (for example, an undisclosed interest in a transaction), but considerations of laches (unjustified delay causing prejudice to the defendant in defence of the claim) will still be necessary in respect of consideration of a claim.
-When fraud is involved, the limitation period will not begin to run until the plaintiff has discovered the fraud.32
+Applicable limitation with respect to claims against trustees differs by reference to the way in which the claim is characterised and whether the trust on which the claimant relies preexists the conduct relied on, so as to found the cause of action.
+When a breach of fiduciary duty, in the absence of deliberate concealment, is based on the same facts as a claim sounded either in contract or in tort, then the same six-year period will apply.
+However, when the fiduciary has deliberately concealed facts relevant to the cause of action, then the limitation will not apply (for example, an undisclosed interest in a transaction), but defences such as laches (unjustified delay causing prejudice to the defendant in defence of the claim) may still be applicable in the adjudication of a claim.
+When fraud is involved, the limitation period will not begin to run until the plaintiff has discovered the fraud or could have with reasonable diligence have discovered it.34

 iv Criminal remedies

-While the BVI has a well-developed criminal asset forfeiture regime, primarily through the Proceeds of Criminal Conduct Act 1997 (as amended), in practice there are few criminal asset forfeiture cases.
-There have been no large-scale or widely publicised criminal prosecutions for offences under the 1997 Act, nor have there been any significant recoveries of assets through criminal proceedings, in recent times.
+While the BVI has a well-developed criminal asset forfeiture regime, primarily through the POCCA, in practice there are few criminal asset forfeiture cases.
+There have been no large-scale or widely publicised criminal prosecutions for offences under the POCCA, nor have there been any significant recoveries of assets through criminal proceedings, in recent times.
+This could possibly change in the future since the definition of a requesting country in the POCCA has recently been expanded from a closed list to include any country or territory outside of the BVI.35

-The 1997 Act allows the BVI court to compensate a victim of a crime out of the tainted funds the state recovered as proceeds of crime.33 For the reasons given above, this is somewhat academic.
+The POCCA allows the BVI court to compensate a victim of a crime out of the tainted funds the state recovered as proceeds of crime.36

 There is no equivalent of the United Kingdom's Fraud Act 2006 at present in the BVI.
 Many fraudulent offences – for example, directors or officers obtaining property by deception, obtaining a pecuniary advantage by deception, making false accounting and making false statements with the intent to deceive shareholders or creditors – are contained within the Criminal Code 1997.